simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/lint_and_doc_hash_util.md

 **[Notes]**

-Returned file's directory path will create automatically if it does not exist.
+This interface automatically creates a returned file's directory path if it does not exist.

 ## `is_module_updated` function docstring

-Get a boolean value whether a specified module has been updated.<hr>
+Get a boolean value whether a specified module is changing or not.<hr>

 **[Parameters]**